 - Personal Servers SHOULD implement certificate pinning

-- Gateway SHOULD implement rate limiting
+- DP RPC SHOULD implement rate limiting

 7.5 Threat model